 How to Stop Pit Bull Dog Bites – Socializing Your Pit Bull

 As soon as you bring your Pit Bull puppy home you should begin the socialization process.
 Take your dog out with you as often as possible so that it has more opportunities for positive experiences with strangers.

-At home, teach your dog what behaviors are acceptable and what behaviors are not acceptable.
+At home, teach your dog what behaviours are acceptable and what behaviours are not acceptable.
 If you live with other people, it is important to make sure that everyone in the house understands the training process and cooperates.
-Positive rewards for good behavior are more effective than punishment.
+Positive rewards for good behaviour are more effective than punishment.